How to grow Ranunculus

 A few planting basics

 Ranunculus are grown from corms which look like claws.
-Thriving in a sunny spot, the lovely big blooms these plants produce will appreciate a warm, sheltered spot away from strong winds to keep them in top condition.
-Ranunuculus are half hardy, for best results it’s a good idea to start them off in pots and then transplant out into their final positions from mid spring.
-They’re particularly well suited to growing in patio containers, but also do very well at the front of a mixed flower border with rich, free-draining soil.
+Thriving in a sunny spot with cool, moist soil, the lovely big blooms these plants produce will appreciate a sheltered spot away from strong winds to keep them in top condition.
+Ranunculus are half hardy, for best results it is recommended to plant them into a sheltered part of the garden where conditions will not freeze for prolonged periods and temperatures are unlikely to fall below around -3C.
+They can usually tolerate a light frost for a short period.
+Or, start them in temporary pots in an unheated greenhouse and transplant them into suitable growing positions when risk of freezing conditions has passed.

 How to plant Ranunculus

-— Plant the ‘claws’ facing downwards, approximately 3-5cm deep, and water-in.
+• Plant the ‘claws’ facing downwards, approximately 2-3cm deep, and water-in.

 Plant calendar